 After a few of my own experiments with resin, I've found that resin really isn't scary at all!
 In fact, I love how easy it is to create heirloom-style mixed media jewelry using resin and copies of old family photographs.
 And resin-filled bezels make great focal points for both stringing and bead-weaving projects!
 It's affordable, and most of the resin supplies you need to get started are available at your local craft store.
-Are you ready to start working with resin?
+Are you ready to learn how to make resin jewelry?
 Check out these fifteen fabulous tips from Jewelry Making Daily's Tammy Jones!

 I have a confession to make: I get nervous when I'm going to make jewelry with resin.